sungwill/Python-Application-Tutorial/chapter2.md

 *** =instructions
 While at the same location, Jack happens to have a pendulum in his pocket, so he wants to measure the time needed for the pendulum to complete 1 period.
 Please create a function called timePeriod that takes in 2 parameters: an integer length and an integer height.
 Then, use the equation T = 2π * √(length / g)  to return the value of T in timePeriod.

 T = 2π * √(length / g)

 √ = square root

-Must use python math functions!
+Must use python MATH FUNCTIONS!

 *** =hint
 Call the gForce function to find the value of g.